Tallinn Secondary School of Science: Soviet occupation

 Between 1945 and 1949, the headmaster changed five times.
 Then Tallinn Secondary School No.2 got its first female headmistress - Emilie Pertels, who worked at Tallinn Secondary School of Science between 1949 and 1953.
 Although Pertels was a member of the Communist Party of the Soviet Union, she never discussed party politics, nor did she show enthusiasm for promoting the official ideology.
-She was also not irreconcilably opposed to learning in Estonian language or pro-Estonian manifestations.
+She was also not irreconcilably opposed to learning in Estonian or pro-Estonian manifestations.
 Pertels' main mark in the history of Tallinn Secondary School of Science is considered to be the final bell tradition that was made during her tenure.

 Pertels was succeeded by Aleksei Tsõgankov, nicknamed Paša (in office from 1953 to 1970).
 Tsõgankov also taught the history of the USSR.
 Over time, he became a patriot of the school, who successfully linked the ideological guidelines and the practical life of the school.
 In 1955, he laid the foundation for the January alumni days, which replaced the alumni days held on September 29.
 To this day, Tallinn Secondary School of Science alumni day is held on the last saturday of January.
 During his time, the school was also changed into a mixed school and a building for primary classes was built next to the main building, which is called The Small House.